DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Oct 29 - Nov 4.md

 - The power scriptable object that holds the general information for the power (name, cost, charge time, etc.)
 	- Found in `Assets/Scriptable Objects/Powers`
 	- To create a new power, right-click in this folder and select "Create > Power"
 - The The power logic script that defines what the power does.
 	- Found in `Assets/_Scripts/Player/Powers`
+	- Make sure that this script extends from the `MonoBehaviour` class and implements the `IPower` interface.
 - The power logic prefab that holds the logic script
 	- Found in `Assets/Prefabs/Player/Power Logic`
 	- Remember, this script needs to be put on an empty prefab and then dragged into the "Power Logic Prefab slot" in the power's scriptable object.